timescale/docs/_partials/_add-data-blockchain.md

     \COPY transactions FROM 'tutorial_bitcoin_sample.csv' CSV HEADER;
     ```

-    Because there are millions of rows of data, the `COPY` process could take a
+    Because there is over a million rows of data, the `COPY` process could take
-    few minutes depending on your internet connection and local client
+    a few minutes depending on your internet connection and local client
     resources.

 </Procedure>